 Prescribing Policy & Pharmacy Standards

-Clinical standards, controlled substance prohibition, prescriber obligations, and pharmacy partner requirements.
+Clinical standards, controlled substance prohibition, branded-only GLP-1 policy, Diabetes Care Program, and pharmacy partner requirements.
 Effective May 1, 2026.

 Governing Entities: United Medical Group, PLLC · YourMD.Online, LLC